WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

 (version numbers are just what I have installed, you can probably use newer ones)

-And a configuration for jsdoc2md.
+And a configuration file for jsdoc2md.
+I have this live in a `doc` sub-folder of the TypeScript client.
 Again, a lot of it is really only necessary for TS:

 ```json
 {